Parkes and Mariner 4

 Delays in construction meant that the 210-ft Goldstone dish wasn't completed until May 1966.

-Left: Tidbinbilla in 1965 with its 85-ft antenna.
+Left: Tidbinbilla in 1965 with its 85-ft antenna (DSIF 42).
 (Image courtesy of Colin Mackellar).

-Right: The 210-ft Goldstone dish under construction.
+Right: The 210-ft Goldstone dish under construction (DSIF 14).
 (Image: CSIRO)

 Mariner 4 carried an S-band transmitter centred on 2300 MHz.
-The GSDS 960 MHz receiver, previously loaned to Parkes for the Mariner 2 tracks, was converted to operate at the higher frequencies, and a parametric amplifier from JPL was installed to increase the sensitivity of the receiver.
+The GSDS 960 MHz receiver, previously loaned to Parkes for the Mariner 2 tracks in December 1962, was converted to operate at the higher frequencies, and a parametric amplifier from JPL was installed to increase the sensitivity of the receiver.
 In addition, a circularly polarised feed was constructed.
 The data rate from Mariner 4 was just 8 bits per second, and the receiver had a bandwidth of 11 Hz.
 Pointing and frequency predicts as a function of time were telexed to Parkes on a daily basis.
 As with the Mariner 2 test tracks, Harry Minnett and Doug Cole were responsible for the Parkes operations, and the cost of the tracks was assumed by the NASA research grant, NsG-240-62.

 The JPL 960 MHz phase-lock receiver at Parkes was modified to operate at the higher frequency of 2.3 GHz.
 (Image: CSIRO)